 Whether you never used a whey protein supplement or frequently use them, it’s understandable to have questions.
-One of the questions I most commonly get about protein is whether or not it makes you gain weight.
+One of the questions I most commonly get is does whey protein make you gain weight?

 I’ve got the answers!
 Besides learning about the relationship between protein and weight gain, you’ll also learn about types of protein, its benefits, and side effects.